EXECUTIVE LEADERSHIP TEAM BIOS

 Christy Wyskiel, Senior Adviser to the President

-Christy Wyskiel is Senior Advisor to the President of Johns Hopkins University on matters of innovation, commercialization, and entrepreneurship.
-In her role, she heads up Johns Hopkins Technology Ventures, which includes technology transfer, the FastForward innovation hubs, and commercial partnerships for the University.
+Christy Wyskiel is Senior Advisor to the President of Johns Hopkins University for Innovation and Entrepreneurship.
+In her role, she is executive director of Johns Hopkins Technology Ventures, which includes technology transfer, the FastForward innovation hubs, and commercial partnerships for the University.

 In this capacity, Wyskiel has overseen growth of the innovation ecosystem at the university, guided by a 2014 Innovation Roadmap and enabled by university commitments to excellence in innovation.
 Since 2014, JHTV has supported more than 2,000 inventions from across the university and the creation of over 130 new companies, which have raised over $1.5B in venture funding.